 But now we have another problem.
 Our header might be correct, but now Import-Csv is treating the original header row in the file as legitimate data.
 Plus, the application that generated the csv added a row of dashes, probably in misguided attempt to make the file “pretty.”
 At some point this is where many admins will break down and manually massage the csv so they can get a clean import.
 This might be ok if you’re only doing this once, but if we’re building an automated routine we don’t any manual steps.

 Here we take a completely different approach and skip using the Import-Csv cmdlet altogether.
-This allows us to utilize Select-Object to skip the first couple lines of garbage we don’t want, and we’re left with clean data.
+This allows us to utilize Select-Object to skip the first couple lines of garbage we don’t want, and we’re center with clean data.

 This is nothing mind-blowing or innovative, but at this point I’ve seen so many people manually editing csv files to deal with spaces in headers and junk formatting that I figured somebody might benefit from a quick post.